kimono-koans/ppa/README.md

 # kimono koans' Github PPA

 This is a PPA for a few packages I build for myself.

-No support is offered for this PPA, for `apt`, or for my instructions below.
+No support is offered for this PPA, for `apt`, or for the instructions below.

 If you'd like more information about [httm](https://github.com/kimono-koans/httm) and [dano](https://github.com/kimono-koans/dano), please visit their respective repos.

-To use this PPA, follow the instructions below:

 ```bash
 # add my public key to list of trusted keys